oirad-02/oirad-02/README.md

 - Develop innovative solutions in robotics to improve people's lives
 - Stay at the forefront of technology and continuously expand my knowledge

-## 📫 How to reach me:
-[You can add your preferred contact methods here]

-## ⚡ Fun fact:
-[You can add a fun fact about yourself related to tech or robotics]

 I'm always open to new challenges, collaborations, and opportunities to deepen my knowledge in the fascinating world of robotics and computer science!